C0D3X-25/Mams/README.md

 - Start with `UC` is a User Control, used in the front end.

 ## Installer
+The installation is made under ~C:/Program Files/JTH/mams/~ and there is a shortcut on the desktop.

 This application needs the `service mysql` for the interactions with the database, which can be found in this installer.
 You can add MySQL Workbench for later.

 https://dev.mysql.com/downloads/installer/